Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Cosmological Perturbation

 We would like to make some comments here.
-The crucial picture of standard inflation is that quantum fluctuations are generated in subhorizon region ($k\gg aH$) and then are stretched to cosmological size and become classical ($k \ll aH$).
+The crucial picture of the standard inflation is that quantum fluctuations are generated in the subhorizon region ($k\gg aH$), and are then stretched to the cosmological size and become classical ($k \ll aH$).
 The horizon-exiting point corresponds to $k = aH$.
-Thus, this ``horizon-exiting" process exists only when $aH$ is an increasing function of time.
-If we assume power law inflation $a \propto t^p$, it demands $p>1$.
-This is violated by curvature and only satisfied when the equation of state $w <-1/3$.
-This is why in standard inflation model we need a slow-rolling scalar field to mimic the cosmological constant, and to drive an exponentially expanding background.
-However, the ``horizon-exiting" process happens generically in Ho\v{r}ava-Lifshitz era for rather general cosmological backgrounds.
-From (\ref{eom}) it is obvious that the perturbation stops oscillating when
+Thus, the ``horizon-exiting'' process exists only when $aH$ is an increasing function of time.
+If we assume a power law inflation $a \propto t^p$, it requires $p>1$.
+This is violated by the curvature, and is only satisfied when the equation of state $w <-1/3$.
+This is why in the standard inflation model we need a slow-rolling scalar field to mimic the cosmological constant and to drive an exponentially expanding background.
+However, the ``horizon-exiting'' process occurs generically in the Ho\v{r}ava-Lifshitz era for rather general cosmological backgrounds.
+From Eq. (\ref{eom}), it is obvious that the perturbation stops oscillating when

-and thus this demands $a^6H^2$ as an increasing function of time.
-Obviously, if we assume power law expansion $a \propto t^p$ , this demands $p>1/3$.
-Or in terms of comoving time $a \propto |\eta|^p$ we need $p<1/2$.
-This condition can be satisfied by any matter component with equation of state $w <1$.
+and thus requires that $a^6H^2$ is an increasing function of time.
+Obviously, if we assume a power law expansion $a \propto t^p$ , this demands $p>1/3$.
+In terms of the comoving time $a \propto |\eta|^p$, we need $p<1/2$.
+This condition can be satisfied by any matter component with the equation of state $w <1$.